scarborough-courtney/ohimanual/tutorials/overview_toolbox_app.md

 The first selection to be made from the drop-down menus is variable type, in which the user can choose the **Output Score** that will show a calculated score (for a particular target chosen subsequently), or **Input Layer** that will show the data layer used to calculate the score of a particular target.

-> In other words: **Output Score = Calculated Score** and **Input Layer = Data**
+> In short: **Output Score = Calculated Score** and **Input Layer = Data**

-For example, if the user selects ‘Output Score’ as the variable type (which is the default), they will then be able to choose a goal/sub-goal (target), and the score calculation (dimension) to be reported.
+For example, if the user selects ‘Output Score’ as the variable type (which is the default), they will then be able to choose a goal/sub-goal (target), and the goal/sub-goal score calculation (dimension) to be reported.

 On the other hand, if the user selects “Input Layer” as the variable type, they will be able to choose a target and a specific data layer that is associated with that target.
 If that layer has multiple categories or years available, the user will be able to select a preference, with a default being the first category alphabetically and the most recent year.